 Six Practices Successful Leaders Admire in Their LeadersSix Practices Successful Leaders Admire in Their Leaders https://c-suitenetwork.com/advisors/wp-content/themes/csadvisore/images/empty/thumbnail.jpg 150 150 Mark Hinderliter https://secure.gravatar.com/avatar/8be13cd9482c8f3e6594f8b51001ca4b?s=96&d=mm&r=g

 My research conducted over a two-year period revealed six practices that separate the best leaders from the rest.

 I’ve been in leadership roles for over two decades and read hundreds of leadership and business books.
 I learned from all the books and all my experiences.
 Yet I still wanted to know more about leadership from the “real world” experiences of successful leaders.
 Several years ago, I did exactly that by interviewing about eighty successful, high-level leaders from many industries.
 The key question that kicked off each interview was this: “In your experience, what have you seen that separated the best leaders from the rest?”
 These were fascinating conversations.
 These leaders talked with clarity and conviction about the leaders they respected the most, and why they stood out.
 After analyzing the transcripts from these interviews, six clear themes emerged as the practices that “separated the best leaders from the rest.”
 Following is a summary of those leadership practices.

 Build trust is listed first because it is first.
 As many of these leaders explained, without trust, the rest of it doesn’t matter.
-No one is following leaders they don’t trust.
+People don’t follow leaders they don’t trust.
 Trust is built over time and can be lost in a moment.
 In the workshops that I lead, I always ask the group, “Is it an overstatement to say that in leadership and life, trust is everything?”
 The answers from the group is always a resounding NO. It is not an overstatement.
 Trust is everything.
 Trust is the glue that holds all relationships together, personal and business.
 According to these leaders, businesses with high-trust cultures outperform business with low-trust cultures all day long; definitely true in my experience.
 The best leaders build trust.